Dhghomon/easy_rust/README.md

 Inside a `mod` you can create other mods.
 A child mod (a mod inside of a mod) can always use anything inside a parent mod.
 You can see this in the next example where we have a `mod city` inside a `mod province` inside a `mod country`.

 You can think of the structure like this: even if you are in a country, you might not be in a province.
 And even if you are in a province, you might not be in a city.
-But if you are in a city, you are in its province and you are its country.
+But if you are in a city, you are in its province and you are in its country.

 ```rust